Veteran MBA Applicants Need These School Research Tips

 veteran MBA applicants

 Graduate management education provides many benefits for veteran MBA applicants.
 Besides the skills-building and networking opportunities, it can be an incredible launchpad for a civilian career.
 Top business schools admire the leadership skills, grit, and discipline these MBA applicants typically possess.
-Also, military veterans have often had more practical leadership experience than most MBA students.
+Also, military veterans often have more practical leadership experience than most MBA students.

 Curious about your chances of getting into a top B-school as a veteran MBA applicant?
 We have ample experience with this applicant pool and numerous success stories to share.
 Contact us to talk strategy with a free 15-minute advising session with an SBC Principal Consultant.